aidanlangelaan/smart-meter-logger-reader/documentation/application-setup.md

 sudo git clone https://github.com/aidanlangelaan/rpi-smartmeter-logger.git .
 ```

+Git may give an exception (either on clone or a later pull) such as "detected dubious ownership in repository".
+To fix this and allow further pull/pushes execute the following command: `git config --global --add safe.directory /bin/rpi-smartmeter-logger`

 ## Step 2: Install the required packages

 The script uses 2 packages to run.
 To install these run the following command: